Value restriction: A counter example to type safety

-The Value Restriction
+The value restriction

 Under the value restriction, the types of let bound expressions are only generalized if the expressions are syntactic values.
 In his paper, Wright considers the following to be syntactic values: constants, variables, $\lambda$-expressions and constructors applied to values.
 The function and operator applications are not considered values.
 In particular, applications of the $\mathtt{ref}$ operator are not generalized.
 It is safe to generalize type variables of syntactic values because their evaluation cannot cause any side-effects such as writing to a reference.

 The above example is rejected by the type checker under the value restriction as follows.